pasqal-io/qadence/docs/tutorials/qml/ml_tools/intro.md

 # Introduction to Qadence ML Tools

-Welcome to the Qadence `ML Tools` documentation!
-This submodule is designed to streamline your machine learning workflows—especially for quantum machine learning—by providing a set of robust tools for training, monitoring, and optimizing your models.
+Welcome to the Qadence `ML Tools` documentation.
+This submodule is designed to streamline your machine learning workflows —especially for quantum machine learning— by providing a set of robust tools for training, monitoring, and optimizing your models.

-## What You'll Find in This Documentation
+## What this documentation is about

 - **Trainer Class**
   Learn how to leverage the versatile `Trainer` class to manage your training loops, handle data loading, and integrate with experiment tracking tools like TensorBoard and MLflow.
 Detailed guides cover: